DataDog/documentation/content/en/integrations/faq/how-to-collect-metrics-from-custom-mysql-queries.md

 ### Name your metric

 The names applied to your query metrics are taken as provided.
 It's recommended, but not required, to begin your custom query metrics with the `mysql.` namespace.
-Doing so, includes the metrics in your MySQL summary dashboards on the infrastructure list and hostmap.
+Doing so includes the metrics in your MySQL summary dashboards on the infrastructure list and hostmap.

 ### Collection frequency